Sand theft: India

 Sand thieves are referred to in India as the "sand mafia".
 They have been alleged to have murdered hundreds of people, including journalists, environmental activists, police officers, government officials, and others.
 In South India, the problem appears so pronounced that a particular Tamil term – manarkollai – has been coined.

 Jamaica

-Sand is used in unregulated home-building across the island.
+Sand is used in unregulated homebuilding across the island.

 Involvement by hotels was suspected in a July 2008 heist, where 500 truckloads of sand were stolen from a 400-metre stretch of beach at Coral Springs in the northern parish of Trelawny.
 The beach was to be part of a resort complex, but development halted after the theft.
 Sand was reported to have turned up on other beaches, but no charges were ever made.

 Mexico

 A Mexican environmental activist was murdered when he tried to stop sand mining in his village.

 Singapore

 Singapore is the world's largest importer of sand, using it for land reclamation that has increased the country's size by 20% since independence.
 Much of the imported sand has reportedly been mined illegally in Malaysia, Indonesia and Cambodia.